Hair Loss

 What causes hair loss?

 In cases of hair loss, there are a myriad of reasons why it could be happening, from lifestyle and diet to an underlying medical condition or medications.
-According to the Canadian Hair Loss Foundation, there are over 100 potential causes of hair loss.
-Here are just a few of them:
+There are many potential causes of hair loss, here are just a few of them:

 • Genetics: Your genetics can be linked to the most common cause of hair loss and hair thinning.
 The good news is that hair loss can be slowed or stopped with proper treatment.